Virtualization-projects/panamax-ui-wiki/Panamax-Public-Templates.md

 * **Use the power of Panamax!** - Avoid hardcoded Docker specifics in your images.
 The power of Panamax is the ability to make these configurations flexible.

 ##Submit a Template!

+**NOTE: This process references the official template repository, if you want to enter the Contest please be sure to follow the instructions from:** [http://panamax.io/contest](http://panamax.io/contest)

-1. Fork the official the official Panamax Template Repository from [https://github.com/CenturyLinkLabs/panamax-contest-templates](https://github.com/CenturyLinkLabs/panamax-contest-templates) to your personal GitHub account.
+1. Fork the official the official Panamax Template Repository from [https://github.com/CenturyLinkLabs/panamax-public-templates](https://github.com/CenturyLinkLabs/panamax-public-templates) to your personal GitHub account.

-2. Press **Save as Template** in Panamax for your new application and save your template to your forked panamax-contest-templates repository.
+2. Press **Save as Template** in Panamax for your new application and save your template to your forked panamax-public-templates repository.

-3. Once your template is ready, go to GitHub and submit a pull request from your forked panamax-contest-templates repository.
+3. Once your template is ready, go to GitHub and submit a pull request from your forked panamax-public-templates repository.